 OR engages with stakeholders in each group, varying based on the appropriateness of opportunities and the level of the relationship, both formally and informally.
 This is to collaboratively drive positive changes and minimize negative impacts for all parties involved.
 The guidelines for engaging with stakeholders include:

 From the sustainability management policy, which emphasizes maintaining a balance among economic, social, and environmental aspects, as well as all groups of stakeholders, for the sustainability of the business, OR has developed the Stakeholder Engagement Guideline.
 This guideline outlines effective ways to engage with stakeholders, referencing the AA1000 Stakeholder Engagement Standard by Accountability.
 Each department is responsible for identifying and prioritizing the importance of stakeholders related to its operations and engaging with them.
 The engagement strategies vary based on the prioritization and concerns/expectations of stakeholder groups.
-The stakeholder engagement data is then summarized for the Sustainability Quality, Security, Safety, Health, and Environment department.
+The stakeholder engagement data is then summarized for the Sustainability, Quality, Safety, Health, and Environment department.
 The outcomes of the stakeholder engagement can be summarized as follows:

 Country | ||